cam39porter/tangle/cloud-functions/README.md

 2. Once you are ready to deploy this function, push your branch and put in a pull request to `master`.

-3. Once your branch has been merged with `master`, deploy your branch to our organization `hex-ventures` and our project `opit` in GCP using the following command.
+3. Once your branch has been merged with `master`, deploy your Cloud Function to our organization `hex-ventures` and our project `opit` in GCP using the following command.

 ```sh
 gcloud beta functions deploy helloHttp --source h